RobertDurfee/Matrices/README.md

 ### Disclaimer

 This is not production-worthy code!
 View this simply as a proof-of-concept.
+Preconditions are implicit.
+No error checking exists.

 ### Initialization
 ```C++